-Scoop ice cream at the farm store mid-April through October.
-Ice cream pies, ice cream sandwiches and ice cream on a stick are available year-round.
+Start scooping ice cream at the Farm Store, mid-April through October.
+However, ice cream pies, ice cream sandwiches and ice cream on-a-stick are for sale year-round.

 URBAN OAKS ORGANIC FARM

-All certified organic, greenhouse and/or high tunnel grown late winter/early spring greens, hot peppers and assorted fish herbs.
+All certified organic, greenhouse and/or high tunnel grown late winner/early spring greens, hot peppers and assorted fresh herbs.

 BROOKSVALE PARK SUGAR SHACK

 524 Brooksvale Avenue, Hamden, CT 06518

 The Maple Festival is held annually the second weekend in March throughout the Town of Hebron, Connecticut.
 Each year thousands of people come from miles around to enjoy and experience the weekend of maple related events.
 The goal for this event is to bring families together and provide noncommercial, inexpensive enjoyment during a quiet time of year.
 Visit website for information.